Education Research Current About VU Amsterdam NL

 • Digital strategies and phenomena, e.g., emerging technologies, AI, platforms

-• Grand societal challenges, e.g. sustainability, diversity, extreme contexts
+• Grand societal challenges, wicked problems or systems, e.g. sustainability, diversity, extreme contexts

 • Global strategizing and organizing, e.g. cross-cultural differences